dragonscale-ai/book-mas/docs/ch_6/sec_6-3.md

 Observability features built into modern agent frameworks make these visualizations possible.
 Platforms may include built-in tracing systems that log every agent run with metadata: input, tool call structure, output types, and nested agent invocations.
 Orchestrators may expose message flow, agent state, and routing history across distributed deployments.
 These systems generate trace data that can be visualized automatically or when needed.

-Auditors and risk managers require visibility into not just what a system did, but why it did it.
+Auditors and risk managers require visibility into what a system did and why it did it.
 Visual inspection helps validate policy compliance, catch irregularities, and confirm that decisions align with required standards.
 It also supports incident investigation, enabling teams to reconstruct the exact path taken by an agentic system in response to a specific input.

 Visualizations also help developers and stakeholders better understand and trust system behavior.
 They demystify agent behavior, uncover design flaws, and facilitate more transparent conversations between technical teams and business owners.
 In high-stakes environments where agentic decisions must be trusted, clarity is as important as correctness.
 When integrated from the start, visual tools become foundational for building safe and explainable AI systems.